-You can view the results of a Screenshot Verification, by logging into the Datto GUI and clicking the PROTECT tab then clicking Manage Recovery Points.
+You can view the results of a screenshot verification by logging into the Datto GUI, clicking the PROTECT tab, and then clicking Manage Recovery Points.
 Place your cursor over the circle under the Screenshot Verification column for the date and time you wish to view.

-When diagnosing a failed screenshot, there can be times when the captured image is not displaying the correct error or state that caused screenshot verification to fail.
+When diagnosing a failed screenshot, the captured image may not display the correct error or state that caused the failure.
 To check, create a virtual machine manually through the Datto device GUI to observe its behavior.

 To create a virtual machine manually, follow the steps below:

 1. Log in to the Datto device GUI.